fatih-erikli/fatih-erikli.com/indexeddb-transactional-database-in-client-side.md

 <a href="https://datatracker.ietf.org/doc/html/rfc4122">A Universally Unique Identifier (UUID) URN Namespace</a>

 This is all.
-I wanted to share my experiences with IndexedDB.
-I created two different projects with IndexedDB and published them on github.
+You can also read the source code of a time tracker application that uses IndexedDB.

 - <a href="https://fatih-erikli.github.io/time-tracker">Time tracker</a>
-- <a href="https://vectorial-project.github.io">Vectorial: In-browser vector graphics editor</a>

-Happy hacking! :)
+Happy hacking!